lsousadev/tech-blog/_posts/2022-07-17-azure-app-services-architecture.md

 ## Questions

 - What is the underlying tech behind the ~1000 VMs per stamp?
 Are they in physical servers/hosts dedicated to App Service only?
 How many physical servers?
+- What exactly is the sandbox?
+The `D:\home`?
+Does the worker process get assigned the low-privileged user identity, and what privileges does it have?
+Seems that the worker process also has access to DWAS local directory.